 Teachers and parents often have concerns about the listening and comprehension skills of their students.
-Listening skills or receptive language and expressive language should develop simultaneously.
-There are many reasons why a student may have difficulties with this beyond having a speech and language delay.
+There are many reasons why a student may have difficulties with this.
 It can range from physical conditions of the teaching environment, health issues of the child, or cultural differences.
 More information about this is located at the bottom of the page if you want a more in depth explanation.
 If you have concerns about a particular child, please seek the advice of a certified Speech and Language Pathlogist.

-- Why questions : Cards used to practice answering why questions, make inferences, and elicite sentences with “because”.
+- Why questions : Cards used to practice answering why questions, make inferences, and elicit sentences with “because”.
 Pictures make this download take a little longer.

 - When questions: Cards used to practice answering when questions.
-They can be used to elicite complex sentences using temporal words.
+They can be used to elicit complex sentences using temporal words.
 Pictures will increase the download time.

-- Who questions: Cards used to practice answering who questions, introduce ocupation vocabulary, and elicite adverbial phrases such as ( ________ is a person who___)
+- Who questions: Cards used to practice answering who questions, introduce ocupation vocabulary, and elicit adverbial phrases such as ( ________ is a person who___)